Last Updated on 17 December, 2020 by Veronica

 In it, countless advertisements and scenes have been recorded both on television and in the cinema.

-The beach is spectacular, at least I believe it is.
 The part I like the most about this beach is the corner that is in the southern area, which is more collected between the rocks and, if there are few people around, it gives you a certain sense of privacy, yes, it is right at the end of the beach so you’ll have to put some effort to get there.

 El Cargadero de Mineral de Aguamarga

 The first time I visited, it was a great discovery for me.
 In this area of Cabo de Gata, mining excavations were made to obtain iron ore.
-Several lines of railroad were made that had to take the mineral to a dock for loading it onto the boats.

 The mine was operational until 1942.
 You can visit the ruins of the facilities, but be careful because there are not many security measures and it can be a bit dangerous.
-From up there, the view of the small village of Aguamarga and its beach is amazing.

 The Gold Mines of Rodalquilar

-Well, although it may not seem like it, in Cabo de Gata, gold was extracted until not long ago.
-The gold mines are now abandoned and you can visit them with total freedom.
-Again, I warn you that it is dangerous, so be careful.
+Although it may not seem like it, gold was extracted in Cabo de Gata until not long ago.
+The gold mines are now abandoned, and you can visit them with total freedom.

 This mine was operating from 1883 until 1966, at which time the mine ceased to be productive.
 At that time, Rodalquilar’s population increased.

-Behind the mine, there is a path that goes a little further into the mountain and, if you follow it, you can also see an open-pit mining for ore.
+Behind the mine, there is a path that goes a little further into the mountain and, if you follow it, you can also see open-pit mining for ore.

 El Cortijo del Fraile, Cabo de Gata

-The Cortijo del Fraile is an 18th century building that was built by the friars of the convent of Santo Domingo de Almería, but in the 19th century it passed into private hands.
-Here, there was a passionate crime that led to the novel by Federico Garcia Lorca Bodas de Sangre.
+The Cortijo del Fraile is an 18th-century building built by the friars of Santo Domingo de Almería, but in the 19th century, it passed into private hands.

-But it is even better known because it was the setting for several films from the west, the best known being The Good, The Ugly and The Bad.
-The best way to get here is from Rodalquilar as there is a dirt road that goes straight.
-On other roads, it is more complicated and easy to get lost.
+But it is even better known because it was the setting for several Western films, the best known being The Good, The Ugly, and The Bad.

 Mirador de la Amatista